Slovak energy sector

 Data source: SEPS, a.s.

 Slovenské elektrárne is not active in the electricity transmission sector or in electricity distribution.
 However, since 2009, Slovenské elektrárne expanded in the distribution market for small and medium-sized companies in Slovakia and the Czech Republic.
 In 2009 Slovenské elektrárne established SE Predaj, a 100% subsidiary that operates in the Slovak SME market.
 In 2011, it started selling electricity also in the regulated household segment.
-Since 2013, the subsidiary offers also gas to its customers from the business sector.
+Since 2013, the subsidiary offers also gas to its customers from the business sector, and offers a wide scale of energy efficiency services.

 The three biggest distribution companies ZSE (West), SSE (Central), and VSE (East of Slovakia) are 51% controlled by the State, but the remaining minority shares and the executive rights are in the hands of private investors such as the German E.ON, the Czech-Slovak private equity fund Energy and Industrial Holding plc, or the German RWE Group, respectively.